RedKenrok/node-hotworddetector/README.md

 # Hotword detector
 Hotword detector for [Node.js](https://nodejs.org/) using [Snowboy](https://snowboy.kitt.ai/) by [Kitt.ai](https://kitt.ai/).
-Snowboy is an offline neural network driven hotword detection library, with compatibility only on MacOS and most Linux distro's.
+Snowboy is an offline neural network driven hotword detection library, with compatibility only on MacOS (darwin) and most Linux distro's.
 This module aims to simplify and improve the standard [snowboy module](https://github.com/Kitt-AI/snowboy) by turning it into one single interface with build-in microphone recording and by adding start, stop, pause, and resume functionality.

 ## Installation
 ```